186 ENS

 Subclass 494 Skilled Employer Sponsored Regional (Provisional) Visa (date of commencement 16 November 2019)

-The Subclass 494 visa is a provisional visa and does not grant permanent residency immediately like the Subclass 187 RSMS visa, however, a Subclass 494 visa holder (or their partner) may be eligible to apply for the Subclass 191 skilled regional permanent residency visa once they are eligible.
+The Subclass 494 visa is a provisional visa and does not grant permanent residency immediately like the Subclass 187 RSMS visa, however, a Subclass 494 visa holder (or their partner) may be eligible to apply for the Subclass 191 skilled regional permanent residency visa once they are eligible (usually after 3 years working in a specified regional area.

 Is my employer able to nominate me on a Subclass 494 visa?